garethrogers2828/Football-Quiz/README.md

 ## User Stories

 1. As a user, I want to be able to enter my name before starting the quiz and I want to be able to start the quiz easily
-2. As a user, i want to be able to understand exactly what the site is for when arriving
+2. As a user, I want to be able to understand exactly what the site is for when arriving
 3. As a user, I want to to be able to answer questions with multiple choices
 4. As a user, I want to know if my answers are correct after answering each question
 5. As a user, I want to be told the correct answer if I am wrong